openstack-archive/fuel-main/docs/user/install.rst

 This is an optional step.
 If you are going to use a different network, you can change the default network settings (10.20.0.2/24 gw 10.20.0.1).

-In order to do so, press <TAB> аt the very first installation screen which says "Welcome to Fuel Web CentOS 6.3" and update kernel options.
+In order to do so, press <TAB> аt the very first installation screen which says "Welcome to FuelWeb Installer!" and update kernel options.
 For example, to use 192.168.1.10/24 network with 192.168.1.1 as gateway and DNS server you should change the parameters to:

 * vmlinuz initrd=initrd.img ks=cdrom:/ks.cfg ip=192.168.1.10 gw=192.168.1.1 dns1=192.168.1.1 netmask=255.255.255.0